 Both colors are in the piping bag, now pipe!
-I used Wilton 1M piping tip in these pics.
+I used Wilton 1M piping tip in these pictures.

 What I love most about swirling two frosting colors together is that no two cupcakes look alike.
 Some cupcakes have more green, others have more white, and some are covered with a pretty pastel green.
 And same goes with the red.
 You end up with lots of pastel pink that way.
 Never a bad thing!

-New mom life is pure chaos, but I wouldn’t have it any other way. ♥
+New mom life is pure chaos, but I wouldn’t have it any other way. ♥Print

 - 3/4 teaspoon baking powder

 - 1/4 teaspoon salt

 - 1/2 cup (115g) unsalted butter, softened to room temperature

 - 1 cup (200g) granulated sugar

 - 3 large egg whites, at room temperature

 - 2 teaspoons pure vanilla extract